ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 Options
 -------

 To play an RTMP stream in the player, both the *streamer* and *file* :ref:`options <options>` must be set.
 The *streamer* is set to the server + path of your RTMP application.
 The *file* is set to the internal URL of video or audio file you want to stream.
-Here is an example :ref:`embed code <embed>`:
+Here is an example :ref:`embed code <embedding>`:

 .. code-block:: html